Decolonize Your Practice!

 We'll talk about our social locations and how they show up in the therapy room (and elsewhere!).

 We're not just reviewing the concept of location of self here.
-We're reflecting on how you're in touch with your identities and how they show up in your practice.
+We're reflecting on how you're in touch with your identities, how they show up in your practice, and how they affect your work with clients.

 We'll talk about your practice identities.
 Yes, you heard right, your practice identities (the ethos of your practice, how it has been built, and who are the people who resonate with it vs. the people you want to serve).